BlockchainBooks/blockchainbooks.github.io/README.md

 <img src="https://images.springer.com/sgw/books/medium/9781484234433.jpg" width="120px"/>

-Understand the nuts and bolts of Blockchain, its different flavors with simple use cases, and cryptographic fundamentals.
-You will also learn some design considerations that can help you build custom solutions.
+Beginning Blockchain is a beginner’s guide to understanding the core concepts of Blockchain from a technical perspective.
+By learning the design constructs of different types of Blockchain, you will get a better understanding of building the best solution for specific use cases.
+The book covers the technical aspects of Blockchain technologies, cryptography, cryptocurrencies, and distributed consensus mechanisms.
+You will learn how these systems work and how to engineer them to design next-gen business solutions.

 ### [Blockchain: Blueprint for a New Economy (2015)](https://drive.google.com/file/d/19NJ1WGCmEl39VLCgLtXDk4tv8oWErrxh/view) *Download*